 Research by Forbes indicates that 5-7 brand impressions are necessary before someone will remember your brand, making a multi-step onboarding process especially effective.
 However, that same research shows the importance of a consistent brand development experience for your mid and bottom-funnel users.

-Uber has shown to use landing pages in at least five different ways.
+Uber has shown to use post-click landing pages in at least five different ways.
 They are currently running retargeted Facebook and Display ads (below, respectively) recruiting drivers to their platform who didn’t convert on the first interaction.
 One hypothesis is that they didn’t convert only because they didn’t have access to a car:

-These on-brand retargeting ads continue to reinforce brand identity with the subsequent landing page as an extension of the ads:
+These on-brand retargeting ads continue to reinforce brand identity with the subsequent post-click landing page as an extension of the ads:

-In addition to your top of funnel and mid-funnel digital advertising, landing pages continue to function as a vehicle for brand development across other acquisition channels, especially email.
+In addition to your top of funnel and mid-funnel digital advertising, post-click landing pages continue to function as a vehicle for brand development across other acquisition channels, especially email.

 There are almost 11x more B2B businesses using automation tools today than there were in 2011 and 61% of marketers say email is their most effective channel.
-It’s also an important part of brand strategy whether the recipient is a paying customer or still in the middle of the marketing funnel.

 Zenefits provides an excellent example of brand development through email marketing that applies to mid and bottom-funnel customers.